Explaining the Electoral College in 2016 By Jim Blackburn

-Hillary Clinton lost the 2016 election with roughly 66 million votes (48%) to Donald Trump's 63 million votes (46%).
+Hillary Clinton lost the 2016 election with roughly 66 million votes (48 percent) to Donald Trump's 63 million votes (46 percent).
 How can this happen?
 Trump received 306 votes from the Electoral College to Clinton’s 232, comfortably surpassing the 270 vote threshold.

 This is by far the largest gap in any presidential election where one candidate wins the popular vote yet lost the electoral vote.
 Similar losses occurred in 1888 and 2000, but neither came close to Clinton's popular vote advantage.
 An exploration of the workings of the Electoral College is necessary to better understand this recent paradox.

 One key aspect is the Senate add on that grants two electoral votes to every state.This may seem minor but the two Senate add on votes makes small states more relevant in the election process.
 For example, Wyoming has one representative and would only get one electoral vote without the senate add on, but instead receives three.